alec-o-mago/hackathon-concordium-task-1/README.md

 # Concordium Hackathon - Task 1

+## Introduction

+This is my submission for the Concordium Hackathon - Task 1. (https://gitcoin.co/issue/29741) My mainnet Concordium Account for the bounty is: 4UEEKEu8DT4kGSxbrXJ9V4xH1e34iAFJThSjbjwA26BSkrv7Ta (If required, my Ethereum mainnet address is: 0x8a701e1247621e2D21481091e54a780819BC5c70)

 ## Installing Rust and Cargo

 I downloaded Rustup from https://win.rustup.rs/x86_64 and ran the installer: